By definition, a project is a temporary endeavor used to create a unique deliverable.

 Sure, you could point out many differences among them, but at the end of the day, they are used to accomplish the same goal.

-The situation with the tools featured in this article is not too dissimilar, as strange as this comparison may seem.
+The situation with the tools featured in this article is not too different, as strange as this comparison may seem.

 When you break it all down, they are all creative project management tools that can be used for game development.
-In other words — they are more similar than they are different.
-Each tool has some unique features, but we can liken this to a different paint job on the same chassis.
+In other words — they all offer the basic features you need to manage game development projects.

-So, when choosing the right project management tool for your game development projects, you should consider the following:
+So, when choosing the right PM tool for your game, you should focus on the following:

 - Pricing,